Zggis/howler/README.md

 Container Variable | Default Value | Description
 --- | --- | ---
 FILETYPES | txt,log | A comma separated string of file types that will be monitored by all data sources.
-LOGLEVEL | INFO | Set to DEBUG or TRACE to inclease the logging level for debugging.
+LOGLEVEL | INFO | Set to DEBUG or TRACE to increase the logging level for debugging.

 ### FAQ
 **Question:** So this is like Splunk?